Low-Altitude ISAC with Rotatable Active and Passive Arrays: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We consider a downlink RA-enabled ISAC system, as shown in Fig. 1, where a base station (BS) uses an \textit{active} rotatable uniform planar array (UPA) with $M$ transmit antennas to serve $K$ single-antenna users while sensing multiple targets in a monostatic mode; at the same time, a \textit{passive} rotatable UPA RIS with $N$ reflecting elements assists both tasks.
+We consider a downlink RA-enabled ISAC system, as shown in Fig. \ref{fig1}, where a BS uses an active rotatable uniform planar array (UPA) with $M$ transmit antennas to serve $K$ single-antenna users while sensing multiple targets in monostatic mode; at the same time, a passive rotatable RIS arranged as a UPA with $N$ reflecting elements assists both tasks.
 In addition to active transmit beamforming at the BS and passive phase shifts at the RIS, both arrays can rotate in 3D.
-These rotations steer the array boresights and reshape the array response to improve, or balance, communication and sensing performance.
+These rotations steer the array boresights and reshape the array response to improve or balance the performance between communication and sensing.